kylerisse/ansible-rhel-lab/README.md

 * vagrant up

-All 3 VMs should be up and ready to go. vagrant status to verify.
+All 3 VMs should be up and ready to go.
+To verify:

+* vagrant status